Fabrizio-Caruso/CROSS-LIB/README.md

 In order to compile the game you need to be in a POSIX environment such as Windows+Cygwin, Linux, FreeBSD, MacOS or any Unix-like environment that supports the "make" command.

 ### Prerequisites
-- Install a POSIX environment if not already available,
+- Install a POSIX environment if not already available.
-- Install "make" in your environment,
+- Install "make" in your environment.
-- Install the required cross-compilers (see list of supported cross-compilers above)
+- Install the required cross-compilers (see list of supported cross-compilers above).
-- Install the additional requirements for a given cross-compiler (linker, libraries, etc.), e.g., CMOC and LCC1802 require a separate linker, some GCC targets require "ncurses"
+- Install the additional requirements for a given cross-compiler, e.g., CMOC and LCC1802 require a separate linker, some GCC targets require "ncurses".
-- Make sure they are either installed as described in the Makefile variables: Z88DK_PATH, CC65_PATH, CMOC_PATH, ACK_PATH, LCC1802_PATH, etc. or set these variables accordingly
+- Make sure they are either installed as described in the Makefile variables: Z88DK_PATH, CC65_PATH, CMOC_PATH, ACK_PATH, LCC1802_PATH, etc. or set these variables accordingly.

 ### Compile all targets for a given cross-compiler
 Run "make [compiler name]_targets where the [compiler name] is of one these: